-- a.
-The Building Regulation service provides a means for customers to meet their legal duties under The Building Act to make an application and obtain a final certificate on satisfactory completion. - b.
-What our services do not provide: - a private building surveying service, - a substitute for Architect supervision, project management or clerk of works. - a means to resolve neighbour disputes including ownership. - services relating to The Party Wall Act. - advice on design or construction (see e Below). - Trading standards protection against incompetent contractors or designers. - c.
-Structural elements should be designed by a fully qualified and competent structural engineer.
-Structural calculations submitted as part of the application or requested subsequently will be risk assessed to determine the level of checking required.
-Where an engineer is professionally qualified, these calculations may receive just a cursory check or simply be accepted.
-On this basis all calculations submitted must have details of who the engineer is. - d.
-Completion certificates are intended to provide reasonable confidence, but not definitive proof, that work complies with the regulations.
-Local authority building control has limited liability as set in case law, as not all of the structure will have been inspected or been visible during inspection. - e.
-The Partnership does not design or advise how to construct.
+- Stages of work have been notified to us during construction - The necessary declarations (Notice of Completion) has been signed by the owner, Designer and Contractor. - All fees have been settled - All conditions have been cleared - All information requested on final inspection has been submitted and accepted - 6.
+The Partnership is a Regulator, not a private surveying service, and does not provide design or construction advise.
 Contractors are expected to be fully competent in the requirements of the regulations.
-Inspectors do not offer advice or instruction other than is contained within the regulations, the approved documents, British Standards, manufacturers technical data or certification, or is within recognised construction practices. - f.
-Responsibility for compliance rests with the owner, designers and contractors.
-Building Regulations only allow for 3rd party spot checks of parts of the structure.
-You are therefore advised to obtain such professional services as necessary to ensure compliance. - g.
+Inspectors do not offer advice or instruction other than is contained within the regulations, the approved documents, British Standards, manufacturers technical data or certification, or is within recognised construction practices. - 7.
+Responsibility for compliance rests with the owner, designers and contractors. - 8.
 Charges are set on the basis that the design and building work is undertaken by a person or company that is competent to carry out the relevant design and building work and adheres to the inspection regime.
-If they are not, and this results in service hours exceeding those estimated, then a supplementary charge may be incurred. - h.
+If they are not, and this results in service hours exceeding those estimated, then a supplementary charge may be incurred. - 9.
 Owners and/or contractors are obliged to notify of certain stages of work.
+These can be discussed with your Building Inspector on their first visit.
 Typically, these are: - Excavation for foundations prior to concreting (see note c) - Foul and surface water drainage prior to covering. - Damp proof membranes and courses prior to covering. - Completion.